oVirt/ovirt-site/source/vdsm/connecting-development-vdsm-to-engine.html.md

 # OVirt - connecting development vdsm to ovirt engine

+How to configure a develoment host that should be attached to ovirt-engine.

+## Disable automatic host installation

-By default ovirt engine will try to install vdsm and configure host SSL keys when adding a host.
-This is a good default for production, but unproductive when connecting vdsm development build to oVirt.
+By default ovirt engine will try to install vdsm and configure host networking and SSL keys when adding a host.
+If you disable this feature, you will have to configure host networking yourself.

-## Disable installVds option in ovirt engine

-Run this command:
+If you want to disable this feature, run this command:

       su - postgres -c "psql engine -c "UPDATE vdc_options set option_value = 'false' where option_name = 'InstallVds'""